- About Us

 - Where We Work

-Amanda develops strategy, leads the lending/investment process for real estate projects in the aforementioned GO Neighborhoods and educates elected officials and other decision-makers about the community-led approach to neighborhood improvement.
-As Executive Director, Amanda manages the office’s $3.9 million budget and is responsible for overseeing all aspects of the office’s fund development, programmatic, and policy work.
+Amanda develops strategy, leads the lending/investment process for real estate projects throughout Houston including Houston LISC's thirteen GO Neighborhoods and educates elected officials and other decision-makers about the community-led approach to neighborhood improvement.
+As Executive Director, Amanda manages the office’s $3.2 million budget and is responsible for overseeing all aspects of the office’s fund development, programmatic, and policy work.
 A significant portion of her work focuses on strategy, planning and partnership development.
 In addition, she manages a network of relationships that spans neighborhood civic organizations and funders to business leaders and City Hall policymakers.

 After taking the leadership role at Houston LISC in 2007, Amanda orchestrated the program’s strategic shift to a comprehensive approach for community development.
 The implementation of this strategy has included the launch of the Great Opportunities (GO) Neighborhoods Program, Houston LISC’s targeted neighborhood approach to comprehensive community development, and the Financial Opportunity Center (FOC) program, an evidence based model to help families reach financial stability